 The roles are looking out for and taking care of each other.
 A manager’s actions are frequently dictated by the specificity of tasks whereas a leader’s actions are frequently dictated by humanism and interpersonal relationships to build a followership.
 This relationship compounds the need for mutual respect between the parties as well as acknowledging the roles of each in a company’s success.
 To clearly depict the intimate relationship between the two, one must first begin by delineation.

 Frequently, a manager will convey company objectives via email or department meeting.
-The manager is then charged with the responsibility of tracking milestone objectives by lower level employee performance.
-Hence, lower level direction is received from managers.
+The manager is then charged with the responsibility of tracking milestone objectives by lower-level employee performance.
+Hence, the lower level direction is received from managers.

 The ending question to this is, “How are the tasks and goals of the company achieved and monitored?”
 To answer this question, we must turn to the role of the leader within an organization.